BranchingBad/indeed-data/README.md

    - Drag and drop your `indeed-applications.json` file into the drop zone
    - Or use the dropdown to select example data files

+> **Note on Tailwind CDN**: This project uses the Tailwind CSS CDN for simplicity and ease of setup.
+While the browser console may show a warning about production use, this is perfectly fine for personal projects and local development.
+The CDN warning does not affect functionality.
+For production deployments, you may want to install Tailwind CSS locally using npm and build the CSS file.
+See the [Production Deployment](#-production-deployment) section for details.

 ## 📂 Project Structure

 ```